sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 excerpt_separator: <!--more-->
 ---

-In this blog, I am claiming that our IT initiatives are currently governed in a way that ends up promoting risks instead of reducing them, leading to incorrect investment decisions, diluting our empathy towards end users, and ultimately reducing our ability to meet our fiduciary responsibility towards public funds as required in the [Financial Administration Act](https://laws.justice.gc.ca/eng/acts/F-11/index.html).
+In this blog, we claim that our IT initiatives are currently governed in a way that ends up promoting risks instead of reducing them, leading to incorrect investment decisions, diluting our empathy towards end users, and ultimately reducing our ability to meet our fiduciary responsibility towards public funds as required in the [Financial Administration Act](https://laws.justice.gc.ca/eng/acts/F-11/index.html).

 <!--more-->